Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

     }
 }

-..*What this block of code does is count the amount of hearts active, when none are left the game over text will be displayed and further movements stopped.
+What this block of code does is count the amount of hearts active, when none are left the game over text will be displayed and further movements stopped.

+---

 8. Now click on the GameControl object and drag the required objects into the slots that show up under the inspector.

-..*These are now here thanks to the giant block of code.
+These are now here thanks to the giant block of code.

+---

 9. Hit play and see how it runs.

-..*Remember to save everything as you go along.
+Remember to save everything as you go along.

+---